yask123/AutoResumeWebpage/README.md

 Using this script, your `Resume Link` will always point to the latest version of your resume.

 ## Updating resume
-*Updating resume won't change the URL link of your existing resume*
+*Note: Updating resume won't change the URL link of your existing resume*

+Update your resume's content the typical way you update code.

+1. Fork the repo
+2. *Do your thing*
+3. Add and commit changes
+4. Push changes